 Try this now: Sake Butter Clams Recipe from Fog City, San Francisco

 We also had a chance to eat at Parallel 37 at the Ritz-Carlton San Francisco, and on our last night, ordered take out from Navin Thai.
 Their tom kha gai soup and spicy tofu with vegetables hit the spot, after a long day of cheese, meat, and snacks at the Fancy Food Show.

 Between the food, cocktails, and awesome atmosphere in many beautiful parts of town, we strongly suggest making a point to ask locals for dining recommendations during your trip to San Francisco.

 Parking is pricey and hard to find in the downtown area.
 If you plan to primarily spend your time in this part of the city, public transportation is readily available between cable cars, taxis, buses, and subway.
 If you can, avoid renting a vehicle, and just take your time enjoying the scenery.

 For our female readers, you may want to consider packing a pair of flats to help with the 45 degree uphill detours, as they can be a workout at any fitness level.

 Business travelers can also find WiFi access inside most hotels and coffee shops.
-Not far from the convention center is a Target, as well as other grocery options, and sandwich shops.
+Not far from the convention center is a Target, as well as other grocery options, and sandwich shops where you’re sure to find an italian sub near me.
 We observed a number of business deals being made over subs and grinders.
 As a city with food at it’s heart, you’ll fall in love with San Francisco for it’s convenience, energy, and of course, what’s on the menu.